input-output-hk/haskell.nix/docs/index.md

 ### build times

-The Haskell builder in nixpkgs builds package sequentially, first the library then the executables and finally the tests.
+The Haskell builder in nixpkgs builds a package sequentially, first the library then the executables and finally the tests.
 It then executes the tests before the package is considered done.
 The upshot of this is that packages are only considered done if the test-suites